If you are in a management position or aiming to get into one, you'll have heard about the 5 performance objectives.

 Cost.
 You’re probably not surprised to find this financial indicator on this list.
 The lower the cost of business operations, the lower the price can be for customers.
 Cost is one of the fundamental elements of competition, and so it’s an attractive performance objective to almost every business model out there.

 Quality.
 It’s all about “doing things right.”
 Quality is how a company can maintain consistency in meeting customer expectations.
 It can make or break a company’s product or service because it’s frequently the thing that is most visible to customers.
-Does the product work like it’s supposed to?
-Is a customer happy with a service?
-Moreover, inside an organisation, high-quality operations can also lead to reduced costs and more dependability.

 Speed.
 Speed is a massive part of a customer’s decision-making process.
 The faster they can receive a product or service, the more likely they are to purchase it.
 In that way, the speed at which a company can meet a customer’s needs can increase sales.
 It can also reduce the reliance on inventories and reduce other risks such as forecasting errors or costly inputs.